kuboosoft/postinstallerf/README.md

 PostInstallerF will install all the software that Fedora doesn't include commonly, after running Fedora for the first time.
 Its easy for a new user.
 PostInstallerF contains everything that you need for your daily computing.

+PostInstallerF is for anyone; created to assist the user.
+There are many official guides, wiki, Ask;  also guides made by third parties.
+But this is not enough.
+We are in a changing society; the user does not want to read large guides.
+The user only wants to install easily and get the best performance and production to its operating system.
+Why not help a bit to the user?

+Features:

+PostInstallerF is a simple and powerfull GUI; All process, is asked and authoritated by the user.
+PostInstallerF have the capacity to restore your system even if you remove the official repositories of Fedora.
+Now it has a powerful tool to enable, disable and edit repositories.
+Install and remove COPR repositories, search any software in your system; show a screenshot; give detailed information (over 49000 packages, steadily increasing) thanks a our tools when a rpm is installed, if you open PostInstallerF makes a metadata (program_fu.posmet), included all the information about the rpm package.

+Others:
+* Updates your system
+* Configures you system
+* Installs Nvidia drivers (experimental)
+* Installs differents desktops (Gnome, Xfce, kde, lxde, Cinnamon, Mate)
+* Enables/Disable add your user  "sudo"
+* Cleans old kernel (a secure way) and more...

 SPANISH